The Best Bargain REITs

 Bonus Report #3

-Finally, your third bonus, Preferred Shares: Looking Past Common Dividends for 7.3%, reveals my absolute favorite fund for investing in preferred shares, along with its management profiles and investing strategies.
+Finally, your third bonus, Preferred Shares: Looking Past Common Dividends for 7% Income, reveals my absolute favorite fund for investing in preferred shares, along with its management profiles and investing strategies.

-The fund pays 7.3% today.
-High yield is great, but its best quality may be its lack of correlation with the broader stock market.
+The fund pays a rock-solid 7% today.
+The high yield is great, but its best quality may be its lack of correlation with the broader stock market.
 The shares this fund owns are preferred in every sense of the world – meaning it gets paid its fat dividends no matter what the broader market does.

 But that’s not all because…